vijvalahir/msa_machinelearnging_task/README.md

 we get the output of 20962.46 which is within 1000 points of the geekbench 6 score proving the model works.

 ## Known Issues
-The model only works for intel raptor lake desktop cpu other processors dont work at all because of having a different architecture qnd power draw.
+The model only works for intel raptor lake desktop cpu other processors wont work because of having a different architecture and power draw.